Services

 Palliative Care

-Palliative care focuses on maximizing comfort, providing symptom relief and prioritizes autonomy in patients with terminal illness.
+Palliative care focuses on maximizing comfort, providing symptom relief, and prioritizing autonomy in patients with terminal illness.

-Problems with movement, posture and balance present fall and bone fracture risks, while other manifestations of the disease that affect cognition, speech and altered facial expressions present challenges in communication and can cause embarrassment in social situations…
+Problems with movement, posture, and balance present fall and bone fracture risks, while other manifestations of the disease—such as changes in cognition, speech difficulties, and altered facial expressions—can create barriers to communication and lead to feelings of isolation or embarrassment in social situations.
+Over time, these challenges can significantly impact both the individual’s independence and their loved ones’ ability to provide adequate care and support.